lsst/rtn-045/index.rst

 Well-documented
 ---------------

-High quality documentation should be provided with the tutorial, including narrative descriptions, citations, references, and external links to, e.g., package documentation.
+High-quality documentation should be provided with the tutorial, including narrative descriptions, citations, references, and external links to, e.g., package documentation.

 Cross-referenced